ossu/computer-science/PROJECTS.md

 # Projects
-> Here, we are providing a list curated by the community of exercises and projects to practice and reinforce the skills we try to master.
+> Here, we are providing a list of projects done by the community for the final projects.
+You may use these as inspirations for your own final project!

 Projects created by OSSU's students for each course of our [**Computer Science**](https://github.com/ossu/computer-science) curriculum.